xsf/xmpp.org/content/blog/newsletter/2024-09-05-newsletter.md

 Welcome to the XMPP Newsletter, great to have you here again!
 This issue covers the month of August 2024.

-## XSF Announcements

-If you are interested to join the XMPP Standards Foundation as a member, [please apply until August 18th, 2024!](https://wiki.xmpp.org/web/Membership_Applications_Q3_2024).

 ### XMPP and Google Summer of Code 2024

 The XSF has been accepted as a [hosting organisation at GSoC in 2024](https://wiki.xmpp.org/web/Google_Summer_of_Code_2024) again!